Council member commitments

 What commitments do they have?

 As a Council member, there are a number of commitments that need to be upheld.
-This begins with an induction for new Council members with the Chief Executive, President and Vice President.
+This begins with an induction for new Council members with the Chief Executive.

 In terms of time requirements, the President is expected to commit on average one day per week, and Council members two days every month.
-This includes at minimum four one-day quarterly Council meetings each year, where the strategy development and business planning will be discussed.
+This includes at minimum six one-day Council meetings each year, where the strategy development and business planning will be discussed.
+The meetings are usually held at the InternetNZ office in Wellington or online as required.
+They are also held in other locations around New Zealand from time to time.
+InternetNZ will meet the cost of travel and accommodation to Council meetings where required.